 Movement

 The window narrows from athletic training to gentle, supportive movement.
 Walking remains the king.
 Prenatal yoga, swimming, and pelvic floor work become daily priorities.
-Avoid lying flat on your back for extended periods after week 28.
+Avoid lying flat on your back for extended periods after week 28, as the growing uterus can compress major blood vessels.

 Mind